Bacardi: Early history

 Emilio's brothers, Facundo and José, and their brother-in-law Enrique 'Henri' Schueg, remained in Cuba with the difficult task of sustaining the company during a period of war.
 With Don Facundo's passing in 1886, Doña Amalia sought refuge by exile in Kingston, Jamaica.
 At the end of the Cuban War of Independence during the US occupation of Cuba, "The Original Cuba Libre" and the Daiquiri cocktails were both created, with the then Cuban based Bacardí rum.

-In 1899, Emilio Bacardí became the first democratically elected mayor of Santiago, appointed US General Leonard Wood.
+In 1901, following the Spanish-American War, Emilio Bacardí was elected mayor of Santiago.
 During his time in public office, Emilio established schools and hospitals, completed municipal projects such as the famous Padre Pico Street and the Bacardi Dam, financed the creation of parks, and decorated the city of Santiago with monuments and sculptures.
 In 1912, Emilio and his wife travelled to Egypt, where he purchased a mummy (still on display) for the future Emilio Bacardi Moreau Municipal Museum in Santiago de Cuba.
 In Santiago, his brother Facundo M. Bacardí continued to manage the company along with Schueg, who began the company's international expansion by opening bottling plants in Barcelona (1910) and New York City (1916).
-The New York plant was soon shut down due to Prohibition, yet during this time Cuba became a hotspot for US tourists, kicking off a period of rapid growth for the Bacardi company and the onset of cocktail culture in America.

-In 1922 the family completed the expansion and renovation of the original distillery in Santiago, increasing the sites rum production capacity.
+The New York plant was soon shut down due to Prohibition, yet during this time Cuba became a hotspot for US tourists, kicking off a period of rapid growth for the Bacardi company and the onset of cocktail culture in America.In 1922, the family completed the expansion and renovation of the original distillery in Santiago, increasing the site's rum production capacity.
 In 1930 Schueg oversaw the construction and opening of Edificio Bacardí in Havana, regarded as one of the finest Art Deco buildings in Latin America, as the third generation of the Bacardí family entered the business.
 In 1927, Bacardi ventured outside the realm of spirits for the first time, with the introduction of an authentic Cuban Malt beer: Hatuey beer.

 Bacardi's success in transitioning into an international brand and company was due mostly to Schueg, who branded Cuba as "The home of rum", and Bacardí as "The king of rums and the rum of Kings".
-Expansion began overseas, first to Mexico in 1931 where it had architects Ludwig Mies Van Der Rohe and Felix Candela design office buildings and a bottling plant in Mexico City during the 1950s.
+Expansion began overseas, first to Mexico in 1931, where architects Ludwig Mies Van Der Rohe and Felix Candela designed office buildings and a bottling plant in Mexico City during the 1950s.
 The building complex was added to the tentative list of UNESCO's World Heritage Site list on 20 November 2001.
 In 1936, Bacardi began producing rum on U.S. territory in Puerto Rico after Prohibition which enabled the company to sell rum tariff-free in the United States.
 The company later expanded to the United States in 1944 with the opening of Bacardi Imports, Inc. in Manhattan, New York City.

 During World War II, the company was led by Schueg's son-in-law, José "Pepin" Bosch.
-Pepin founded Bacardi Imports in New York City, and became Cuba's Minister of the Treasury in 1949.
+Pepin founded Bacardi Imports in New York City and became Cuba's Minister of the Treasury in 1949.